UWCS/stardust/content/news/archive/0001/2001-02-01-minnits-1st-february-2001.md

 #### 11\.
 Bowling

-/“Can’t you run your social life without it being Minuted?”/
+“Can’t you run your social life without it being Minuted?”
-/“No\!
-Not at all\!”/
+“No\!
+Not at all\!”

   - Chris Smith and Chris Salmon, respectively.